maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 - "STARsolo" which uses STAR solo for mapping and quantitation.
 - "Alevin" based on Salmon for generating the count matrix.

-Mode "Gruen" has been deprecated.
+.. note:: Mode "Gruen" has been deprecated.

 The general procedure for mode "STARsolo" involves: